-There are many ways to save files in SharePoint with its own advantages and disadvantages.
-Below you will find 6 important and commonly used ways in saving files to SharePoint.
+There are many ways to save files to SharePoint with its own advantages and disadvantages.
+Below you will find 6 important and commonly used options to save files to SharePoint.

 Option 1: Upload Button

 Upload button is the most basic option, which is on the library.
 You can upload many numbers of images and folders in SharePoint Online.
 This option is available only on SharePoint Online.